Differential Characters of Drinfeld Modules and de Rham Cohomology: -module schemes, Jet Spaces and prelimineries

 We define a {\it $\d$-morphism of order $n$} from $X$ to $Y$ to be a morphism $J^{*+n}X \map J^*Y$ of prolongation sequences.
 We define a {\it character of order $n$}, $\Theta:(E,\vp_E) \map (\hG,\vp_{\hG})$ to be a $\d$-morphism of order $n$ from $E$ to $\hG$ which is also a homomorphism of $A$-module objects.
-By the universal property of jet schemes \cite{Bui3}, an order $n$ character is equivalent to a homomorphism $\Theta:J^nE \map \hG$ of $A$-module schemes over $S$.
+By the same argument as in the mixed characteristic case (proposition (1.9) of~\cite{Bui3}), an order $n$ character is equivalent to a homomorphism $\Theta:J^nE \map \hG$ of $A$-module schemes over $S$.
 We denote the group of characters of order $n$ by $\bX_n(E)$.
 So we have

 which one could take as an alternative definition.
 Note that $\bX_n(E)$ comes with an $R$-module structure since $\hG$ is an $R$-module scheme over $S$.
 Also the inverse system $J^{n+1}E \stk{u}{\map} J^nE$ defines a directed system